Camera setup for a better MogScore

 - Set the camera near eye level.

-- Keep framing repeatable across retakes.
+- Keep the framing consistent across retakes.

 - Run one preview, then change one setup variable.